Plus98ir/DNS-Server-Config/README.md

 ---

-so now you can go in setup guid and you will see your doh and dot and quic also ip address but in this education IP not work becuse its privet mode
+So now you can go to the setup guide and you will see your DoH, DoT, and QUIC, as well as your IP address.
+But in this tutorial, the IP will not work because it's in private mode.

 ---